Ratchet & Clank: Full Frontal Assault

 Full Frontal Assault (QForce outside of North America) was announced on May 30, 2011.
 The game was announced as part of a 'surprise' from Insomniac Games to mark the 10th anniversary since the original game was released.

 The gameplay is described as a tower defense, a deviation from the platforming/combat common to the rest of the series, where Ratchet has to fight enemies over 5 levels on 3 different planets.
-It was released on November 27, 2012, on the PlayStation 3 with the PlayStation Vita version delayed until May 21, 2013.
+It was released on November 27, 2012, on the PS3 with the PlayStation Vita version delayed until May 21, 2013.

+Remake

 Ratchet & Clank (2016)

-Three years after Into the Nexus, the longest gap between games since the series began, a remake of the first game was released on April 12, 2016, for PlayStation 4.
+Three years after Into the Nexus, the longest gap between games since the series began, a remake of the first game was released on April 12, 2016, for PS4.
 The game was delayed to match the release date of the film it is based on, also titled Ratchet & Clank.
 It features many of the same planets, levels, and characters from the first game, all of which have been extensively upgraded, both graphically and in terms of gameplay.
 New characters have been added, and existing ones extensively altered, with the Galactic Rangers from Ratchet & Clank 3 serving a completely different purpose in this game.
 The plot largely follows the same basic structure as the original game.
 Both Ratchet and Clank are playable, though critics and fans alike voiced their concerns regarding the game having lost its humor, edge and tone compared to the original game, the new characterization of Drek and Nefarious, as well as neglecting key character developments due to the story being under-developed.

-Mobile
+Mobile games

 Going Mobile

 Going Mobile is the series' first game for mobile phones.
 Ratchet and Clank are trapped inside the McGuFFin and they have to get out.

 Clone Home

-Clone Home is an un-released mobile game which was developed by Javaground as the follow up to Going Mobile.
+Clone Home is an originally unreleased but now playable mobile game which was developed by Javaground as the follow-up to Going Mobile.
+Intended for publication by Sony Pictures Mobile on J2ME phones like its predecessor, it was cancelled before its slated release on September 1, 2006.
 An encrypted copy was found installed on a Sony Ericsson W880i in December 2021.
-It was unencrypted in October 2025 and posted on archive.org for access by the general public.
+It was unencrypted in October 2025 and posted on archive.org for access by the general public, after nearly two decades of being assumed lost.

 Before the Nexus

-Before the Nexus is an "endless-running" game to promote Into the Nexus.
+Before the Nexus is an "endless-running" mobile tie-in game to promote Into the Nexus.
 Players have to collect bolts and defeat enemies.
 The game was released on December 19, 2013, for iOS and Android platforms.
+The game allowed players to collect Raritanium and sync it with their PlayStation Network account to unlock weapon upgrades in Into the Nexus.